Model category structures on simplicial objects

+The article starts with a general discussion of model category structures on simplicial objects in a category, reinterpreting and slightly generalizing Quillen's original treatment \cite{Qui67}.
+The method is a general machinery to ``lift'' a given weak factorization system on $\mathcal{S}$ to a simplicial model category structure on $\mathcal{S}^{\Delta^{\op}}$, similarly to the ``lifting'' of cotorsion pairs in an Abelian category to model category structures on chain complexes \cite{Hov07}.
+We concentrate mostly on the easier situation of ``projective cases'', i.e.\@ roughly those cases in which the left class $\mathcal{L}$ of the underlying weak factorization system is generated by morphisms of the form $\emptyset \rightarrow P$, where the objects $P$ are (in a subclass of) the projectives for the weak factorization system.
+The aforementioned model category structures on $\mathcal{S}^{\amalg, \Delta^{\op}}$, and $\mathcal{S}^{\Delta^{\op}}$, respectively, arise from the weak factorization systems $(\mathcal{L}_{\proj,\spl}, \mathcal{R}_{\proj,\spl})$ in which $\mathcal{L}_{\proj,\spl}$ is the class of coproduct injections and $\mathcal{R}_{\proj,\spl}$ is the class of split surjections.

-In the end it is shown that, despite the lack of all colimits, all homotopy colimits, and all homotopically finite homotopy limits exist.
+In the end we show that, despite the lack of all colimits, all homotopy colimits, and all homotopically finite homotopy limits exist.
 More generally, we get an associated left derivator on {\em all} small categories, and a right derivator on homotopically finite diagrams.